1nnovat1on/gpt_chatbot/README.md

 The index should have these attributes: [metric: cosine; Pod Type:p1x1; Dimensions: 1536]

 Also, make note of what environment you use and change the code in the Pinecone section with the correct environment (e.g us-east1-gcp)

-4-4-23
-It also uses ElevenLabs API to respond with a realistic voice.  --Disabled for speed